 How to Write a Notice of Appeal?

 A taxpayer filing a notice of appeal under the General Procedure Rules must use one of the forms specified (Form 21(1)(a), (d), (e) or (f)).
-Since the taxpayer is the one appealing to the Tax Court of Canada, he is the “appellant”.
+As the taxpayer, you are the “appellant”.
 The respondent is “Her Majesty the Queen”.

 The notice of appeal contains 5 sections:

 Some comments about what to include in the notice of appeal:

 - It is a common mistake for taxpayers to complain about CRA officers’ misconduct, or how they acted improperly during the audit.
 Personal attacks on CRA officers can be counterproductive and cast a negative light on the person making those allegations.
 Further, the Tax Court of Canada’s jurisdiction is limited to determining the correctness of the reassessment(s) under appeal.
 The Court will generally not hear complaints of misconduct and, regardless, cannot grant any relief related to such alleged misconduct.
 The facts stated in the notice of appeal should be limited to what is relevant.